PLEASE NOTE WE ARE NO LONGER TAKING APPLICATIONS FOR THE 2020 SEASON. APPLICATIONS FOR 2021 POSITIONS WILL OPEN LATER THIS YEAR.

-Download a CBMWC Living Seas Seasonal Volunteer App Form here and email it along with a CV and covering letter (no more than one side of A4) detailing your motivations for applying to firstname.lastname@example.org with “Living Seas Seasonal Volunteer App 2018” in the subject line.
+Download a CBMWC Living Seas Seasonal Volunteer App Form 2020 here and email it along to email@example.com with “Living Seas Seasonal Volunteer App 2020” in the subject line.

-For further information on the role or application process please contact Laura Evans at firstname.lastname@example.org or call 01545 560224 for a chat
+For further information on the role please contact Laura Evans at firstname.lastname@example.org or call 01545 560224 for a chat

 - Marine Mammal Skulls (and Crossbones)The ‘Skull and Crossbones’ flag traditionally associated with pirates is, clearly, not the only skull found in/on the ocean.
 Invertebrates, such as jellyfish and octopus, do not have a vertebral column – meaning they are without a spine, or bones.
 However, other marine species, including our charismatic marine mammals, do have both skulls and (cross)bones!
 Why ...